FAS-UNet: A Novel FAS-driven Unet to Learn Variational Image Segmentation: Datasets and experiments

-For the esophagus organ (blue) in Fig. \ref{segthorpred}, the segmented results of CE-Net, CPFNet, and U-Net have significantly differences compared with ground truth in the shape aspect.
-The results of ERFNet and UNet++ have some trachea pixels within the esophagus, and LinkNet's prediction has some aortic pixels, all of which were clearly error-segmented.
-The predictions of CA-Net and FAS-Unet are similar to manual segmentation, but the result of CA-Net has a small aorta patch at the background region, while our method performs obviously better.
-The reasons for the esophagus's bad results are the fuzzy boundary and the small pixel value difference, in particular, the esophagus and aorta almost overlap in the second slice.
-Therefore, the proposed method is more robust, and difficult to be affected by noise.
+For the esophagus organ (blue) in Figure~\ref{segthorpred}, the~segmented results of CE-Net, CPFNet, and~UNet had significantly differences compared with the ground-truth in the shape aspect.
+The~results of ERFNet and UNet++ had some trachea pixels within the esophagus, and~LinkNet's prediction had some aortic pixels, all of which were clearly error-segmented.
+The~predictions of CA-Net and FAS-UNet were similar to manual segmentation, but~the result of CA-Net had a small aorta patch in the background region, while our method obviously performed better.
+The~reasons for the esophagus's bad results were the fuzzy boundary and the small pixel value difference; in~particular, the~esophagus and aorta almost overlap in the second slice.
+Therefore, the~proposed method is more robust, and it is more~difficult for it to be affected by noise.
 This further shows that our method is effective in medical image segmentation.